 - Salt, optional

-- In a medium dutch oven or pot set over medium heat, add the olive oil.
-Once hot, add the onion (or onion peels), carrot (or carrot peels), fennel (or fronds and stalk), garlic (or garlic peels), dill, black peppercorns, bay leaf, and seafood shells.
-Saute for 2 to 3 minutes until vegetables turn golden-brown.
+- Saute the aromatics: To a large dutch oven or stock pot set over medium heat, add the olive oil.
+Once hot, add the onion, carrot, fennel, garlic, black peppercorns, bay leaf, and seafood shells.
+Saute for 2 - 3 minutes until the vegetables turn golden-brown and the shells toast slightly (for example, the shrimp shells will turn pink when toasted).1 tablespoon extra-virgin olive oil, ¼ teaspoon whole black peppercorns, 1 bay leaf

 Strain the stock:

-- Strain stock through a fine mesh sieve, reserving the liquid and discarding the solids.
-You should have just about 2 cups liquid.Season to taste with salt if desired.
+- Strain the mixture through a fine mesh sieve, reserving the liquid and discarding the solids.
+You should have just about 4 cups of stock.Season to taste with salt if desired.
+Note: If you're not quite sure what you're going to use the stock for, I recommend keeping it unseasoned!Salt